T3X3K/moodleScraper/README.md

 \<username\> is your username \
 \<password\> is your password \
 \<course_link_1\> is the link of the moodle page of the first course \
-\<path\> is the path where you want to download the first course's files.
-For instance, for wsl users, to download them in my desktop I use /mnt/c/Users/T3X3K/Desktop/ (not true, but you get the point).
-You can actually download more than one course at a time, as you see in the example.
+\<path_1\> is the path where you want to download the first course's files.
+For instance, for wsl users, to download them in my desktop I use /mnt/c/Users/T3X3K/Desktop/ You can actually download more than one course at a time, as you see in the example.

 Actually, what I do is run the command